Doctors Note Logo

 Understanding Brain Fog: Why Your Doctor Looks at Sleep Cycles

-Brain fog often results from disrupted sleep cycles as even minor interruptions to deep or REM sleep impair toxin clearance, memory consolidation and mood regulation.
-To pinpoint issues like sleep apnea, insomnia or circadian rhythm disorders your doctor will assess sleep duration, quality and architecture using tools such as polysomnography, actigraphy and sleep diaries.
+Brain fog is commonly caused by disrupted sleep cycles.
+Even minor interruptions to deep or REM sleep can impair toxin clearance, memory consolidation, and mood regulation.
+Common culprits include sleep apnea, insomnia, and circadian rhythm disorders.
+To diagnose these conditions, doctors typically assess sleep duration, quality, and architecture using tools like polysomnography, actigraphy, and sleep diaries.

 answer background